BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/tutorials/misc/addingsitecontent.md

 In order to make your page show up you need to add a specific header to your file of the form

     ---
-    permalink: /tutorials/pagefilename/
+    permalink: /tutorials/path_to_tutorial/
     title: "Title to Put on Page"
     layout: single
+    sidebar:
+        nav: "tutorials"
     ---

 ### Make the page accessible

-You'll probably want to make sure everyone can find your new page, so go ahead and find the tutorials.md file in the [_pages](https://github.com/BYU-Aeronautics-Club/BYU-Aeronautics-Club.github.io/tree/master/_pages) directory.
-Right now we just have a basic list of the tutorial pages, so add a link formatted like the others in that file.
-(Pay special attention to the relative paths format, and make sure it matches your file header.)
-After you've saved your files, go ahead and add, commit, and push them.
+You'll probably want to make sure everyone can find your new page.
+This is a little bit tricky, so pay attention to this part.
+You'll have noticed the sidebar navigation on the left hand side of the tutorials pages.
+This comes from the sidebar part of the header.
+As long as you use the header template above, you should be fine.
+Unfortunately, that's not all that is required.

+Next, you'll need to navigate to the _data/navigation.yml file (_data/ is in the root directory).
+Inside, you'll need to find the tutorials: section and then add your page into the navigation where it goes.
+For example, if you've got a miscellaneous tutorial on how to put tutorials on the website, you'd add something like

+      - title: "Miscellaneous"
+        children:
+        - title: "Adding Tutorials"
+          url: /tutorials/misc/addingsitecontent/

+in a reasonable spot in the lineup.
+You may consider asking the repository owner where the best place to put this would be.

+After all of that, you're ready to add, commit, and push your branch.
 Note that when you're first pushing your new brach, you'll have to use a slightly different syntax so that git knows what you're doing.
 Use this command:

 ``` git push -u origin branch_name```